asiryan/RDM/README.md

 # Abstract
 One of the most common methods for determining the coordinates of a target in passive systems of positioning is the range-difference method (**RDM**).
 As a navigation parameter the RDM uses the difference of distances from the target to the spaced synchronized receivers determined by mutual time delay of the received signals.
-This implementation uses an algorithm for determining target coordinates by 5 (or more) time-synchronized receivers by solving a ***linearized system of equations*** [1], but the RDM can be implemented for 4 receivers only by ***solving nonlinear system of equations*** [2,3].
-This implementation uses these algorithms and can finds the coordinates of the target for **4 or more receivers**.
+The classic RDM for determining the target coordinates can be implemented for 5 (or more) time-synchronized receivers by solving a **linearized system of equations** [1], but the RDM can be implemented for 4 receivers only by solving a **nonlinear system of equations** [2,3].
+This implementation uses both algorithms and can finds the coordinates of the target for **4 or more receivers**.

 <p align="center"><img width="50%" src="docs/satellites.png" /></p>
 <p align="center"><b>Figure 1.</b> Multiposition Satellite System</p>